CPE Services Logo

 2. Avoid RAS pump headers or wet wells that serve multiple clarifiers.

-In unmodified clarifiers, extra depth has a beneficial effect, primarily for additional sludge storage during thickening overload.
-It also may be effective in reducing the solids loss from the upwelling of the density current at the wall ...... but is it really cost-effective in your situation?
+In unmodified clarifiers, extra depth has some beneficial effect, primarily for additional sludge storage during thickening overload.
+It also may be slightly effective in reducing the solids loss from the upwelling of the density current at the wall ...... but is it really cost-effective in your situation?

 Remember, the best clarifier that we’ve seen (ref.
 II B) has only a 9.5-foot SWD!
 So don’t be fooled by rating curves that try to relate performance solely to depth.

-1. Influent flow balance: must provide a means to measure flow !
+A. Influent flow balance: must provide a means to measure flow!!

 1. Avoid jetting.